Updated September 2013

 Virtually every aspect of Myki’s introduction has been poorly handled.
 The PTUA has flagged a number of design and implementation problems with Myki that need fixing, and we are continuing to give feedback to Public Transport Victoria.

-The biggest problem with the Myki system is the state government’s decision not to make single-use tickets available, meaning that every public transport user must have a Myki card to pay their fare.
-This makes things extremely difficult for new and occasional public transport users, or for passengers who have problems with their Myki, and it will unfortunately be a further source of fare evasion.
+The biggest drawback with the Myki system is the state government’s unexplained decision not to make single-use tickets available, meaning that every public transport user must have a Myki card, loaded with sufficient credit, to be able to travel.
+This makes things extremely difficult for tourists, for new and occasional public transport users, or for passengers who have problems with their Myki, and it will be a further source of fare evasion.

 As noted above, the other major and persistent problem with the operation of Myki is that response times of card readers are inconsistent and often too slow — sometimes they respond in under a second, but very often they take a good deal longer.
 That is unacceptable, and it has been allowed to continue for far too long.